awegsche/LHC-Commissionning-2022/overview.md

 ### Results:

-A folder with results for the day has been created at /afs/cern.ch/eng/sl/lintrack/LHC_commissioning2022/COM_2022_04_23_injection_validation
+A folder with results for the day has been created at `/afs/cern.ch/eng/sl/lintrack/LHC_commissioning2022/COM_2022_04_23_injection_validation`.
 One can find there a folder with plots (and commands to reproduce them), another one with detected bad BPMs from SVD and IF cleaning, and Beam[12] symlinks to the location of analyses done for the day.
 See screenshot attached below.

 **Follow up**: Calculation of chromaticity correction for tomorrow's shift.

 **Problems**: Nothing important to report, at some point we lost the concentrator but this was later fixed

-**Email to Tobias**:
-what is the coupling in the ramp status? reiterated?

 # 24.04 (Day 2)
 ## Shift Summary